parallelworks/MetricExtraction/README.md

 -   **name**: Unique metric name
 -   **field**: Domain field to extract metrics from (must be available in the model). **For `Basic` metric type, specifying `field` is optional (see below)**
 -   **fieldComponent**: For vector/tensor quantities specify the desired component as fieldComponent.
 If `fieldComponent` is not given for vector/tensor quantities, the magnitude of the desired quantity will be extracted, i.e., the default is "fieldComponent": "Magnitude"
 -   **type**: Specifies the type of metric.
-The types are "Clip", "Line", "Probe", "Slice", "Volume" and "StreamLines".
+The types are "Basic", "Clip", "Line", "Probe", "Slice", "Volume", "StreamLines", and "FindData".
 Additional fields for each metric type are listed below.
 -   **position**: See below type definition for position description
 -   **extractStats**: Set to "false" if quantitative metrics to the csv file (ave,min,max,sd) is not needed (default: "true"). **Note** `extractStats` is set to `false` for `WarpByVector` type.
 -   **extractStatsTimeSteps**: Defines the simulation steps at which the metrics/statistics are extracted.
 The steps can be set as follows: